Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Acknowledgments

 \section{Acknowledgments}

-The authors gratefully acknowledge the following funding sources: \textbf{AM} is a student of the \mbox{EPSRC} StatML CDT (EP/S023151/1) and receives funding from the \mbox{Oxford}-Radcliffe scholarship and Novartis. \textbf{TEN} receives funding from the Wellcome Trust (100309/Z/12/Z) and NIH grant 1R01DA048993. \textbf{CH} is supported by The Alan Turing Institute, Health Data Research UK, the Medical Research Council UK, the EPSRC through the Bayes4Health grant EP/R018561/1, and AI for Science and Government UKRI. \textbf{HG} is supported by Novartis.
-We would also like to thank the participants of the UK Biobank for their contribution to the study which was conducted under application number 34077 and 8107.
+We thank Sahra Ghalebikesabi, Lorenzo Pacchiardi and Edwin Fong for~valuable~\mbox{feedback}.
+AM is funded by \mbox{EPSRC} StatML CDT (EP/S023151/1), \mbox{Oxford}-Radcliffe scholarship and Novartis, TEN by the Wellcome Trust (100309/Z/12/Z) and NIH grant 1R01DA048993, CH by The Alan Turing Institute, Health Data Research UK, the Medical Research Council UK, the EPSRC via the Bayes4Health grant EP/R018561/1, and AI for Science and Government UKRI and HG by Novartis.
+We would also like to thank the UK Biobank participants for their contribution to the study which was conducted under application 34077 and 8107.